 Establishing a comfortable relationship will likely help you share relevant information, which is essential for a lawyer to give you the best advice.
 What’s more, given some legal disputes can take months, or even years, to resolve choosing a lawyer who you are at ease with makes sense as you may be in communication with them over a lengthy period.

 Your lawyer will inform you in writing about the costs of the work and the expenses that you have to pay.
-Factors to consider here include whether you want to work with a lawyer who bills by the hour or via a flat-fee arrangement.
+Factors to consider here include whether you want to work with a lawyer that bills by the hour or via a flat-fee arrangement.

 Some lawyers charge more than others and you will want to make sure to choose a lawyer that’s within your budget.
 For many routine legal issues like contracts, traffic matters and property it can make sense to compare costs to ensure you get the best value for money.